RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 (except on OpenShift where it pulls from Red Hat).

-For security reasons (e.g., in air-gapped environments), you may want to pull the images from a public repository once and then push them to a private repository under your control.
-Furthermore, because [Docker now rate limits public pulls](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), you may want to consider pulling images from a private repository to avoid deployment failures when you hit your DockerHub rate limit.
+For security reasons (e.g., in air-gapped environments), you may want to pull the images from a public registry once and then push them to a private registry under your control.
+Furthermore, because [Docker now rate limits public pulls](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), you may want to consider pulling images from a private registry to avoid deployment failures when you hit your DockerHub rate limit.

 The information below will enable you to track and prescribe the right